skalalab/flim_playground/README.md

 Therefore, a sanity check method is in need.
 We use principal component analysis on your uploaded datasets and selected lifetime and morphological variables.
 PCA is chosen over UMAP and t-SNE because of its speed, which makes it approiate for online usage.

 # Design
-You can identify the outliers by hovering over the points that show the `base_name` (we assume you dataset has a column called `base_name` which has the image name and cell number.)
+You can identify the outliers by hovering over the points that show the `base_name` (we assume you dataset has a column called `base_name` which has the image name and cell number).
+The rationale is that if all the outlier points belong to the same image, them that image should probably be reanalyzed.

 # Deployment
 It is deployed on https://skalalab-outlier-finder-main-jwlwqc.streamlit.app/ using streamlit's cummunity server.
 It is free and will automatically fetch the new commits and update the app.